cs684-umass/proj-group-09/assignment-1/README_AI_Recruiting_Privacy_Analysis.md

 This project demonstrates the privacy vulnerabilities inherent in machine learning models used for AI recruiting.
 Through detailed analysis of a resume classification system, we explore how an attacker might infer training data membership and attempt to extract sensitive information from the model.

 ## Steps to Run
-Replace this variable **hf_token** with your hugging face token which has permission for mistralai/Mistral-7B-Instruct-v0.3 model in cell 2.
+Replace the variable **hf_token** with your hugging face token which has permission for mistralai/Mistral-7B-Instruct-v0.3 model in cell 2.

 ## Dataset